manchenkoff/yii2-recaptcha3/readme.md

 ];
 ```

-Then you should add the following rules to validate the model
+Then you should add the rules as below to validate the model

 ```
 public $captcha;